-There now exists such a thing as Legend of Zelda wedding wedges #Wedding Shoes#nintendo#shoes#wedges September 6 | Megan Finley meggyfin This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
+There now exists such a thing as Legend of Zelda wedding wedges #Wedding Shoes#nintendo#shoes#wedges September 6 | Megan Finley Horowitz meggyfin This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 What happens when a nerdy offbeat bride meets an Etsy seller who customizes shoes?
 You get these amazing Legend of Zelda wedding wedges.
 Rampagingcoconut explains how this amazingness happened: I wanted to get wedges because the wedding's outside and the ground is very, very soft.
 Then I came across Etsy seller BBEE and I instantly knew what I wanted to do for my wedding shoes.
 I found a pair of white wedges on Ebay (Do you know how hard it is to find plain white wedges without a peep toe?
 Pretty darn hard.), had them sent to her, and a few months later I have these wonderful shoes.
 Now here's a 360 degree view for those who want their eyeballs to fall out of their skull because they just committed suicide, because the thought that they will never see anything cooler than this was too much for them to bear.
 I apologize for any permanent eyeball damage, but I did warn you that these were REALLY effing cool.
 Thanks, Rampagingcoconut, for letting us collectively ogle your wedding wedges.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Rose & Aaron's zombies and pizza Wooly Bugger farm wedding NEXT I'm a photographer in search of a some very specific weddings to shoot (discounts included!)
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Rose & Aaron's zombies and pizza Wooly Bugger farm wedding NEXT I'm a photographer in search of a some very specific weddings to shoot (discounts included!)
 Show/Hide comments [ 12 ] Love them so much the artist did a great job!
 2 agree Reply So, so cool!!!
 Reply I wouldn't wear them.
 I'd probably put them on a rotating up-lighted display stand though XD 3 agree Reply Omgaw, I could totally do this!
 I painted some boots in high school: http://fc05.deviantart.net/fs28/f/2008/085/c/2/Hugo_Weaving_extravaganza_by_Senneth.png But to paint my own wedding shoes?
 I never thought of it.
 I must do it noow.
 Of course, nothing I do could possibly be as gorgeous as those fantastic Zelda wedges, but they probably cost around $300*. e_e My shoe budget is like fifty bucks. *Websites says it's $160 to have custom shoes you send in (not counting what you pay to ship them).
 Still too much for meeee.
 Reply holy wow thats some hand painting and i just went to the artists website and it said shes 16! amazing 1 agrees Reply Oh those are the awesomest shoes ever!!
 I am so jealous! lol You can tell that the artist put a lot of effort into painting them – very well done 🙂 Reply i cen't decide if i'd never take them off, or never put them on!
 I wouldn't want to wreck them, but i wouldn't want to hide them in my closet either.
 What a cool thing 🙂 If her SHOES are this awesome, i can't wait to see the rest of the wedding. 😉 Reply This is awesome.
 The artist is so talented and I agree, I'm not sure I could wear these!
 I would be afraid to get them dirty!
 Definitely a piece of art that deserves to be on display after the wedding day.
 Reply I absolutely love these shoes!
 The legend of zelda has been one of my most favorite games to play ever and these shoes just made my jaw drop.
 I am so jealous! =) Reply So gorgeous~!!!
 Reply My brain just exploded.
 Reply ….wow.
 I'm 99.9% sure that these are the most awesome wedding shoes in existence.
 I NEED a pair of these.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.